Parenting would be so much easier if we could prevent misbehavior from even starting. Turns out, we can. Here’s one sure way to do so.

 How to meet your child’s needs

 This isn’t about bending to your child’s every demand, though.
 When it’s 30 minutes away from dinnertime and she wants a snack, she can benefit from waiting for dinner.
+And not all misbehavior can be prevented, no matter how hard you try.

-Many people misunderstand routines as strict schedules they can’t divert from.
+Many parents misunderstand routines as strict schedules they can’t divert from.
 I see routines instead as “pillars” that mark your day, such as eating and sleeping.
 Stick to the same meal and nap times, then revolve the rest of your activities around these pillars.

 By using routines, you don’t have to try to remember when your child last had a snack.
 That’s because you know she eats at 9am every day.
 You’re less likely to skip naps when you usually go home from an outing at 12pm.